ODOT-PTS/odot-pts.github.io/docs/about.md

   <figcaption>GTFS-ride data visualized by time of day</figcaption>
 </figure>

 GTFS-ride provides transit agencies a standardized way to collect, store, share, report, and analyze their ridership data.
-It can be used by transit agencies to share their ridership data with other agencies and organizations interesting in collecting and analyzing ridership data.
+Transit agencies can use GTFS-ride to share their ridership data with other agencies and organizations interesting in collecting and analyzing ridership data.

 ## Why GTFS-ride?